jzakiya/primes-utils/README.md

 Provide count of primes within the absolute value range `(|start| - |end|)`.
 The order of the range doesn't matter if both given: `start.primes end  <=> end.prime start`.
-If only one parameter used, the count of all the primes upto that number will be returned.
+If only one parameter used, the count of all the primes up to that number will be returned.
 See `PRIMES-UTILS HANDBOOK` for details on best use practices.
 Also see `Error Handling`.